project-2-inked-in/inked-in/README.md

 - User can visit other users profiles
 - User can ask appointment to tattooer
 - User can send a DM to tattoer
-- User/tattoor can see favoutire images in big size

 ---